ckjpdx/tiny-anthems/README.md

 ### Authentication
 - [x] Authenticate users with Google sign in
 - [x] Use PrivateRoute function to restrict access to unlogged users
-- [ ] Use AdminRoute to restrict admin area
+- [ ] Use AdminRoute to restrict admin access
+- [ ] Redirect to /user Profile page after successful sign in
 - [ ] React Context used for auth
 - [ ] Switch from PrivateRoute & AdminRoute to Auth HOC